ThePeeps191/ThePeeps191/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Hello+There!;Welcome+To+My+Profile!)](https://git.io/typing-svg)

 Hi!
 I am a software developer and Full IB student at Sir Winston Churchill High School.
 I've been coding for over half of my life (8+ years!!) and have strong experience with Python, C++, and HTML/CSS/Javascript in a plethora of applications including full stack development, machine learning + AI research, and competitive programming.

+I love competitive programming and math competitions/olympiads, with a passion for problem solving, critical thinking, and novel creativity.
+My current goal for competitive programming is to qualify for the IOI, and my competitive math goal is to qualify for the CMO and USAMO.

 - You can check out my portfolio website <a href="https://dannywang.dev">here</a>.
 - <a href="https://dannywang.dev/dannywang_resume.pdf">View My Resume</a>
 - I'm always open to collaboration and new opportunities to learn and grow - feel free to <a href="mailto:dannywang930@gmail.com">contact me</a>.